Create a Website Account - Manage notification subscriptions, save form progress and more.

 (410) 537-3729, (800) 633-6101 (in Maryland)

-A Certificate of Potability (COP) is issued by the local Health Department and is needed for an Occupancy Permit for new homes.
-It includes bacteriological and chemical testing as well as well construction information.
-The water samples must be taken by a certified water sampler and processed at a Maryland certified lab.
-Local certified labs.
+The Certificate of Potability (COP) is issued by the Frederick County Health Department (FCHD) and is needed for an Occupancy Permit for new homes with wells in Frederick County.
+Minimally it includes bacteria, nitrate, and turbidity testing along with well construction information.
+The water samples must be taken by a certified water sampler and processed at a Maryland-certified lab.

-If you use a private lab to collect samples the lab must submit results to the Health Department.
+If a private lab is used to collect samples, the lab must submit results to the FCHD.
 It will take approximately one week to process the paperwork once it is received from the private lab.

-COP samples can also be taken by the Health Department.
+COP samples can also be taken by the FCHD.
 The turnaround time will generally be longer than when a private lab takes the samples.

 Individuals on private wells requiring water testing for in-home daycares, foster care or adoption can use either the Frederick County Health Department (FCHD) or a state-certified private water lab for sample collection.